HuyaneMatsu/hata/docs/ref/CommandProcesser.md

 ```

 > Returning `False` is unnecesary, becuse `None` evaluates to `False` anyways,
-> but it might look cleaner to return objects of just one datatype.
+> but it might look cleaner to return objects of the same type.

 #### invalid_command